glue-viz/glue/doc/gui_guide/merging.rst

 ================

 If several of your files describe the same items, you can merge them into a single Glue :class:`~glue.core.data.Data` object.
 Examples of files that make sense to merge together include:

- - 2 or more images that are pixel-aligned to each other
+ - Two or more images that are pixel-aligned to each other
  - Several catalogs whose rows describe the same objects

 Why merge?